 .
 Subject to Sections 5.01 and 5.03 hereof, monies received by the Owner Trustee hereunder need not be segregated in any manner except to the extent required by law and may be deposited under such general conditions as may be prescribed by law, and the Owner Trustee shall not be liable for any interest thereon.

 .
 The Owner Trustee shall file or cause to be filed such federal and state income tax returns and information statements for each of its taxable years as are required by applicable law.
 The taxable year of the Trust shall be its Fiscal Year or such other taxable year as may be selected by the Owner Trustee in consultation with the Reimbursement and Disclosure Agent.
 Within thirty (30) days after the end of each of the Trust’s taxable years, the Owner Trustee shall cause the Trust to provide to each party which was a Lender or the Certificate Holder at any time during such year such information as is appropriate or required under federal and state income tax law to enable each party to calculate its federal and state income tax liability relating to its Notes or Certificate, as the case may be.
+Forms 1099 shall reflect the payor of yield on the Certificates as Enron Communications and shall reflect Enron Communications’ federal employer identification number.

 .    (a)    It shall be the duty of the Owner Trustee:

-(i) to establish and maintain the Collection Account and make payments from such account to the Certificate Holder, the Agent and as provided herein;
+(i) to establish and maintain the Collection Account and make payments from such account to the Certificate Holder, the Agent and [ENA] Enron Corp. as provided herein;

 (ii) to discharge (or cause to be discharged) all responsibilities assigned to it pursuant to the terms of this Agreement and to enforce this Agreement if and when required;